CPD Activity Accreditation Standards for the

 legitimate out of pocket expenses and any honoraria offered to members of the SPC,

 speakers, moderators, facilitators and/or authors.
-The SPC must approve what
+The SPC must approve what payments

-payments are delegated and retain overall accountability for these payments.
+are delegated and retain overall accountability for these payments.

-- 5 Participants (who are not members of the SPC, speakers, moderators, facilitators
+- 5 Participants (who are not members of the SPC, speakers, moderators, facilitators and/or

-have received support from these sources.
+received support from these sources.

-- 6 The travel, lodging or other out of pocket expenses of spouses, partners or other
+- 6 The travel, lodging or other out of pocket expenses of spouses, partners or other family

-organization hired by a sponsor.
+hired by a sponsor.

 - 7 Social activities associated with CPD activities cannot occur at a time or location that